AccidentSim: Generating Vehicle Collision Videos with Physically Realistic Collision Trajectories from Real-World Accident Reports: METHODOLOGY

 \subsection{Pre-Collision Trajectory Planning}

 At this stage, the proposed algorithm of AccidentSim produces pre-collision trajectories leading up to the collision, along with associated information such as vehicle speed.
 It operates across three primary phases.
 First, in the \textbf{Initial State Extraction} phase, essential vehicle and collision parameters are extracted from the user-provided accident description to establish the initial state for each vehicle and define the collision target.
 Second, in the \textbf{Lane and Path Selection} phase, the algorithm identifies suitable lanes based on vehicle dynamics and the scene map, forming potential lane combinations to ensure feasible paths for collision trajectory planning.
 Third, in the \textbf{Trajectory Generation and Validation} phase, valid pre-collision trajectories are generated using the selected lane combinations, which are then evaluated against collision criteria to yield a final set of feasible pre-collision trajectories.
-For more details, refer to Section A of the Supplementary Materials.